 - Free Downloads

-Check out the news highlights from around the world.
+Check out the latest activity highlights from around the world.

 According to WoodMac, its analysis of 2,222 oil fields suggests that if Brent crude falls to US $40/barrel, which is entirely possible, 1.6% of global oil supply could turn cash negative on an operating cost basis.

 At PETEX 2014, Richard Herbert, COO, Exploration at BP, highlighted a number of global trends in exploration that he believes will be factors as energy demand continues on its ongoing growth curve.

 SNC-Lavalin Group is expanding its global consulting, design and project management capabilities with the takeover of U.K.-based WS Atkins.

 "If the changes were significant they would need to be consistent with Australia’s national interest test under that Act," a spokeswoman for Australian Treasurer Scott Morrison said.

 The acquisition includes proprietary and detailed well-lifecycle data comprised of drilling pad trends, well completions metrics, frack sand and downhole chemicals with analysis and interpretation.

 Wood Group said it expected about 36% more cost savings from its deal to buy Amec Foster for 2.2 billion pounds (US$2.7 billion) than it first estimated when announcing the deal in March.